 Based on SMF local configuration, if the replaced S-NSSAI is subject to NSAC or the alternative S-NSSAI is subject to NSAC or both, the SMF may perform NSAC for the replaced S-NSSAI or the alternative S-NSSAI or both.

+If the AMF determines that the alternative S-NSSAI currently in use for network slice replacement is not available and the replaced S-NSSAI still needs to be replaced, the AMF provides to the UE updated alternative S-NSSAI(s) during the UE configuration procedure or during the registration procedure.